-RE, Word of God - stories found in the Bible, parables Jesus told about the Kingdom of God, how does the Bible affect the lives of Christians?
+R.E., Word of God Stories found in the Bible, parables Jesus told, explore how the Bible affects the lives of Christians.

-Beliefs and questions - gospel accounts, miracles of Jesus, the nativity story, why is Jesus important to Christians?
+Beliefs and questions Gospel accounts miracles of Jesus, the nativity story, why is Jesus important to Christians?

-Your visit will commence with a short introduction in the classroom during which children will explore the Bible's historic roots and structure.
-Through interactive activities they will find out about different versions of the Bible.
-Their guided journey of discovery will then begin in the Cathedral (depending on availability of costumed storytellers, the children will meet Biblical characters along the way).
-They will:
+The visit commences with a short introduction in the classroom during which children explore the Bible's historic roots and structure.
+They find out about different versions of the Bible.
+Their guided journey of discovery then begins in the Cathedral as the children encounter Biblical characters and stories from old and new testaments (whichever you've chosen), along the way.